Wraith (Yuri Watanabe)

-Wraith (Yuriko "Yuri" Watanabe) is a fictional character appearing in American comic books published by Marvel Comics, typically in stories featuring the superhero Spider-Man.
-She was created as a replacement for Jean DeWolff, a police detective and member of Spider-Man's supporting cast who was killed in the 1985 storyline "The Death of Jean DeWolff".
-Yuri was introduced as a captain in the New York Police Department (NYPD) who would occasionally work alongside Spider-Man to combat crime, although her disillusion with the justice system eventually prompts her to lead a double life as the vigilante Wraith.
-Sporting a costume in imitation of Spider-Man and utilizing a variety of tools, some of them taken from supervillains, Wraith would wage war on New York's criminals and, even though her methods are sometimes too brutal for Spider-Man's liking, the two have resumed their old partnership several times.
+Wraith (Yuriko "Yuri" Watanabe) is a character appearing in American comic books published by Marvel Comics, typically in stories featuring the superhero Spider-Man.
+She was created as a successor to Jean DeWolff, a police detective and member of Spider-Man's supporting cast who was killed in the 1985 storyline "The Death of Jean DeWolff".

+Yuri is introduced as a captain in the New York City Police Department and former protégé of DeWolff who idolizes Spider-Man and occasionally works with him to fight crime.
+Her disillusionment with the justice system eventually prompts her to lead a double life as the vigilante Wraith, creating a costume that imitates Spider-Man's powers, in addition to utilizing various tools confiscated from supervillains.
+As the Wraith, Yuri would wage war on New York's criminals outside the confines of the law and, even though her methods have sometimes proven too extreme for Spider-Man's liking, the two have resumed their partnership several times.

-The character has been adapted from the comics into several other forms of media, most notably the Marvel's Spider-Man series of video games, in which she is voiced by Tara Platt.
+The character has been adapted from the comics into other forms of media, most notably the Marvel's Spider-Man series of video games, in which she is voiced by Tara Platt.